avaarm/Readme-generator/README.md

 To install necessary dependencies, run the following command:

-    npm i
+dsfaf

 ## Usage

- This is a project using the command-line interface to create a Readme.md file for the user.
-It contains necessary sections and guides the user to respond  to these.
+sdfasdf

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-Email me for questions about contributing.
+asdfas

 ## Tests

 To run tests, run the following command:

-    npm test
+asdfa

 ## Questions

-    If you have any questions about the repo, open an issue or contact [avaarm](https://github.com/avaarm) directly at avaarm95@gmail.com.
+If you have any questions about the repo, open an issue or contact [sadfa](https://github.com/avaarm) directly at sdfadf.